LishinC/LUMC-Large-Echo/README.md

     * 3D+time gray scale image.
 If there is a movement of the patient or the probe, then there will be artifacts and the image quality is not always great.
 If acquired nicely then it's used to derive ejection fraction.

 ## Acquisition ordering of different views in general
-(patient lay on the side facing its left)
+0. (patient lay on the side facing its left)
 1. Parasternal
 2. Apical
-(patient lay on the back facing the ceiling)
+3. (patient lay on the back facing the ceiling)
-    3. Subcostical, aka 肋骨下
+4. Subcostical
-    4. Supersternal, aka 胸骨上喉嚨附近
+5. Supersternal

 ## Acquisition ordering of different types of images at each position
 1. The 2D view  is fist used to get the position of the probe correctly and thus the view correctly